TristHas/DiffHydro/docs/quickstart.md

 discharge = router(catchment_runoff, riv_tree)
 ```

-The result is a `TimeSeriesThDF` with routed discharge per catchment.
+The result is a `DataTensor` with routed discharge per catchment.

 ## Where to go next
 - Replace the synthetic forcings with outputs from a neural runoff model (see `diffhydro.runoff.Runoff`).